BalkanLinux/terminalCodes/README.md

-This  is operating system based on Debian for ARM pocessors.
-This is open source project.
-We need developers.
+Repository for Linux codes in terminal.
 Our facebook group: www.facebook.com/groups/linuxbalkan